mrserverless/dropwizard-xml/README.md

         compile "com.fasterxml.jackson.dataformat:jackson-dataformat-xml:2.7.5"
     }

-If you are using less than Dropwizard `1.0.0` and Jackson `2.7.5` you need to add [jackson-datatype-jdk7](https://github.com/FasterXML/jackson-datatype-jdk7)
+If you are using versions lesser than Dropwizard `1.0.0` and Jackson `2.7.5` you need to add [jackson-datatype-jdk7](https://github.com/FasterXML/jackson-datatype-jdk7)

 Maven: